-If you are serious about trading you must spend considerable time choosing the best broker for you and you need to know what to look for.
+If you are serious about trading you should spend time on how to choose the best stock broker for you and what to look for.
 It’s an important decision, not only because of costs but also because of the security of your funds and assets.

 In this article, we look at how to choose the best stock broker for you and what to look for when choosing a broker.
 The most important issues of what to look for when choosing a broker include your aims, safety of your funds, commissions and costs, software, and support (and more).

 What does a broker do?
 Functions of a brokerage firm